-I was alerted to this fact by Dan Farthing-Sykes a former employee when some of his own work disappeared after he tried to restore material and build up the archives.
-This was echoed by other former employees and a volunteer worker (name withheld to protect his identity) who wrote the following regarding the Haemophilia Society on Facebook,
+I was alerted to this fact by Dan Farthing-Sykes (Haemophilia Scotland) a former employee of the Haemophilia Society when some of his own work disappeared after he tried to restore material and build up the archives.
+This was echoed by other former employees and a former volunteer worker (name withheld to protect his identity) who wrote the following regarding the Haemophilia Society on Facebook,

 “To hold previous staff members at the HS to account is, basically not the point.
 Historically it was the Trustee Board of the organisation who didn’t push for govt accountability and gratefully accepted their medical expert groups advice without thought “the chances of factor v111 infecting a patient with HIV is between one in a thousand and two thousand”.

 Of course their medical experts were the ones who, with scant exception” were in the thrall and pay of pharmaceutical companies.

 Those ex trustees, in many cases from the 60’s 70’s 80’s 90’s were hoping successive governments would listen to a moral argument when they should have followed activists leads and kept the dialogue in its true form.

 The trustees in the early to mid noughties appointed incompetent CEO and remained even more conservative ( with a few exceptions).
 Some of this Board and CEO were more interested in pharma jollies and high profile Westminster jaunts.
 There were committed trustees and staff but they were marginalised to the point of sacking volunteers for questioning policy.